Zippy6666/zbase2/readme.md

 ### TODO
 - [x] Fix dialogue
 - [ ] Finish new NPCs
+- [ ] Glow lib on elite police and resistance hunter
 - [ ] Update workshop with new screenshots + addon recommendations